 Many speakers are booked a year or more in advance, so in order to engage the Lecturer you want, please contact firstname.lastname@example.org as far in advance as you are able.

 Host institutions can receive up to $750 in travel subsidy to bring a speaker to their community!
 Subsidy can cover both transportation and lodging.
 Subsidies are not applicable toward honorarium costs.
 Preference will be given to organizations hosting for the first time, but all organizations can apply.
 For more information, please contact email@example.com

-Travel subsidies are generously sponsored by Jordan Schnitzer and Arlene Schnitzer through the Harold and Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.
+Travel subsidies are made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.

 Persons and institutions participating in the AJS Distinguished Lecture Program are expected to conduct themselves in accordance with the AJS Statement of Core Values, which includes a commitment to academic and intellectual freedom.*

 The AJS values academic and intellectual freedom ensuring freedom of teaching, research and extramural activities, and reaffirms its 1976 endorsement of the AAUP’s Statement of Principles on Academic Freedom and Tenure.
 The AJS is committed to the development and strengthening of an institutional and public culture that encourages diverse views, and supports its members’ right to articulate beliefs and positions without fear of retribution.